neojato/DeLorean-v2/README.md

 ## Profit!

-Congrats on launching your DevFest website!
+Congrats on launching your Event website!

 ### Who uses the template?